-When Oklahoma storm season arrives, Tulsa's position in Tornado Alley means hail is a near-certainty.
-Comprehensive auto insurance exists precisely to cover these events — and if you carry it, your windshield replacement after a hail strike is covered.
+Oklahoma's severe storm season makes hail damage one of the most common auto glass claims in Tulsa — comprehensive insurance typically covers it.
+If you carry comprehensive coverage, your windshield replacement after a hail strike is a covered claim.
 Most Tulsa drivers owe little or nothing out of pocket.
 We handle the insurance paperwork, the glass, and the installation.
 Your job is to make the call.

-Why Tulsa Windshields Take More Damage Than Average
+Why Do Tulsa Windshields Take More Damage Than Average?

 Oklahoma sits in one of the most active severe weather corridors in the United States.
 The combination of Gulf moisture flowing northward, cold air masses from the Rockies, and a topography that offers little natural barrier to storm development creates ideal conditions for supercell thunderstorms.
 Tulsa, situated in the Arkansas River valley with the Osage Hills to the north and the Ouachitas to the southeast, sees direct exposure to these systems as they track northeast across the state.